Buhari, Emefiele inaugurate CBN Lafia complex

 From Uche Usim, Lafia

-While President Buhari and Governor Sule did not make any remarks at the event, the CBN Governor on his part said the complex was completed on August 13, 2021 after several years of hard work, using mainly local content, in line with the Buhari administration’s resolve to promote the utilisation of Nigerian resources and services as a way of enhancing the capabilities of our indigenous people without having to compromise quality, safety, health or environmental standards.
+While Buhari and Sule did not make any remarks at the event, Emefiele, on his part, said the complex was completed on August 13, 2021 after several years of hard work, using mainly local content, in line with the Buhari administration’s resolve to promote the utilisation of Nigerian resources and services as a way of enhancing the capabilities of our indigenous people without having to compromise quality, safety, health or environmental standards.

 “What we have today is a testimony that we can do it.
 We were awarded the contract and we took it headlong as a challenge.
 We have been able to deliver.
 Everybody is happy about it.